LPR camera at front entrance.

 A license plate recognition (LPR) camera scans a vehicle’s license plate to determine whether the driver is authorized to enter the property.
 The camera is part of a larger LPR system, which reads the plate number and checks it against the system’s database.
 If the plate is registered in the system, access will be granted.

 These specialized cameras are incredibly precise at capturing and digitizing images from license plates with about 99% accuracy.
 They also read plates in as little as just 20 milliseconds.
-As a result, this makes them an effective vehicle access control solution.
+As a result, this makes them an effective vehicle access solution.

 Additionally, this technology is commonly used to control access to gated communities and other non-residential properties.
 In these scenarios, the property’s gate automatically opens once the system recognizes and approves a registered vehicle’s license plate.